AI Integration for E-commerce & High-Ticket Online Stores

 For larger engagements we follow a six-phase delivery framework.
 Every phase has named deliverables, specific tools, and clear acceptance criteria.

-Real integrations that produce measurable ROI for businesses your size.
-The pattern matters — AI added to existing systems, not standing apart from them.
+Real integrations that produce measurable ROI for high-ticket online stores.
+The pattern matters — LLMs, RAG, and MCP connected to the store systems you already run, not standing apart from them.

 AI integration delivers compounding value — but only if your foundations are in place.
-A quick honest check before you invest.
+A quick honest check below, or take our full 50-point readiness checklist for a complete score.

 Signs you're ready

-• You have at least one high-volume workflow worth integrating AI into
+- You have at least one high-volume store workflow worth integrating AI into

-• Your data lives in cloud-based tools with APIs (CRM, helpdesk, data warehouse)
+- Your data lives in API-friendly tools (Shopify/BigCommerce/WooCommerce, PIM, helpdesk, ERP)

 Signs you're not ready yet

-• Your data is locked in legacy systems with no APIs
+- Your catalog and order data is locked in legacy systems with no APIs

-• Your processes change every week (AI integration needs stable inputs)
+- Your store processes change every week (AI integration needs stable inputs)

-• You expect AI to fix a fundamentally broken business model
+- You expect AI to fix a fundamentally broken store or unit economics

 AI Integration Engagement Options & Pricing